tayfunates/intuitive-physics/README.md

 #### Simulation as an engine of physical scene understanding

 It is one of the examples from pre deep learning era.
 It basically defines different scence states at different time steps.
 Method incorporates two different forces applied to the scene which are the initial force and the transition forces betweeen two time steps.
 There are observable information for both scenes and forces.
 Given observed information about these states and latent forces, the method uses Bayesian learning to estimate the posterior probabilities for physical scene understanding.
 The first problem that the method is trying to solve is "Will it fall?".
 When provided with an image of a tower, the model and the subjects are asked to decide whether the tower will fall or not.
 The second experiment is conducted on top of the first experiment to evaluate the performance of the model and the subject when asked the direction of the fall action.
 These experiments are also repeated by using object with different masses to evaluate the intuition that the mass brings.
 In the last experiment, the model and the subjects are compared according to their intuitions in case of an external force such as a bump to a table holding the objects.

+#### Innate ideas revisited for a principle of persistence in infants’ physical reasoning

+Innate ideas have extensively been argued in philosophy and cognitive science.
+The source of many arguments is to decide whether or not innate ideas have impact on infants' physical reasoning.
+Researchers or philosophers who think that these ideas do not have any effect on infant's development, states that reasoning is a capability that can be acquired only by experimenting.
+However, other side of the argument mainly accepts Spelke's two principles for innate capabilities which are continuity and cohesion.
+This paper claims that these two principles are actually corollaries of a single principle which is persistence.

 ### Read Queue